Search

 Fast-Melts & Lozenges

 Fast-melts and lozenges are orally disintegrating tablets.
-Fast-melt tablets dissolve quickly in the mouth (generally in one minute or less) without the need for water.
-Likewise, lozenges are tablets that are also designed to dissolve in the mouth (generally within a few minutes).
-As with chewables, this makes fast-melts and lozenges easy to swallow and a great alternative delivery form for people with difficulty swallowing pills or with pill fatigue.
+Fast-melt tablets dissolve quickly in the mouth (generally in one minute or less) without water.
+Likewise, lozenges are tablets designed to dissolve in the mouth (generally within a few minutes).
+As with chewables, this makes fast melts and lozenges easy to swallow and a great alternative delivery form for people with difficulty swallowing pills or with pill fatigue.

 Another advantage of fast-melts and lozenges is bioavailability.
 Some research has demonstrated enhanced bioavailability with orally disintegrating tablets (ODT).
 One study found that when used in ODT form, vitamin B12 had good bioavailability, raising serum levels by as much as four-fold2Delpre G. Sublingual therapy for cobalamin deficiency as an alternative to oral and parenteral cobalamin Supplementation.
 Lancet.
 1999;354:740-750..
 A similar human study3Sharabi A, Cohen E, Sulkes J, Garty M. Replacement therapy for vitamin B12 deficiency: comparison between the sublingual and oral route.
 Br J Clin Pharmacol.
 2003 Dec;56(6):635-8. also found that the ODT delivery form increased serum concentrations by about three-fold.
 Good results were also seen with an ODT melatonin.4SaberMoghaddam M, Sheybani S, Bakhtiari E, Shakiba M. The Effect of Preoperative Sublingual Melatonin on Postoperative Pain Severity in Patients Undergoing Colorectal Surgery: A Triple-Blinded Randomized Trial.
 Med J Islam Repub Iran.
 2022 Aug 10;36:90.
 Other ODT nutraceuticals may also have good bioavailability.

-As with chewable and effervescent tablets, some nutraceuticals with bitter or otherwise undesirable taste characteristics may not always work well with fast-melts or lozenges.
+Like chewable and effervescent tablets, some nutraceuticals with bitter or otherwise undesirable taste profiles may not always be compatible with fast melts or lozenges.

 Trends in Solid Dosage Manufacturing